artmendesbr/TarotApp/README.md

     CONSTRAINT fk_deck FOREIGN KEY (deck_id) REFERENCES public.decks(id) ON DELETE CASCADE );
 ```
+- Foreign Key: Ensures each card belongs to a specific deck, and when a deck is deleted, its associated cards are removed.

 ### 3. `card_logs` Table
 Logs each card drawn in a reading, including position, reversed status, and notes.